Skip to main content

-This guide covers every major student funding source in Alberta for 2026.
-Government loans and grants, provincial scholarships, university entrance awards, community funding, savings programs, and tax benefits.
-Bookmark it, share it, and come back every time you need to plan your next financial move.
+This guide covers every Alberta funding source for 2026: government loans + grants, provincial scholarships, university entrance awards, community funding, savings programs, and tax benefits.

 Alberta Student Aid: Loans and Grants